 Want a Deep Dive on This Topic?

-I’ll be sharing more information and best practices for nonprofits to mobilize their movement and unite supporters on Thursday, August 27, at 11:30 AM CT/12:30 PM ET.
-Join for me a webinar where you’ll learn:
+See more information and best practices for nonprofits to mobilize their movement and unite supporters.
+In this session, you’ll learn:

 - The evolving landscape for volunteers, donors and supporters in a COVID-19 world